 Kōanga | Spring Inspiration

-As Kōanga brings longer days and new growth, what are you and your ākonga noticing in nature?
+As Kōanga brings longer days and new growth, what are your ākonga noticing in nature?

-Learn more about the maramataka using resources from Te Papa and Science Learning Hub, and read this story from Enviroschools about how Parihaka Kindergarten are aligning the maramataka with their Enviroschools kaupapa.
+Use the changing seasons as an opportunity to learn more about the maramataka, with resources from Te Papa and Science Learning Hub, or read this story from Enviroschools about how Parihaka Kindergarten are aligning the maramataka with their Enviroschools kaupapa.

 For some beautiful images and information about native plants that are flowering in spring, read this article from Trees That Count.